atxiii/100DaysOfOwasp/sql-injection.md

 again I see “Welcome back!”

-Know I need to write a script to extract 20 chars of administrator’s password.
+Now I need to write a script to extract 20 chars of administrator’s password.

 ```python
 import requests